mfamis/Word-Guess-Game/README.md

 Special thanks to The Mushroom Kingdon page for the Mario sounds!
 See: http://www.themushroomkingdom.net

-Special thanks to HelpTheWretched for this sound file!
+Special thanks to HelpTheWretched for the Zelda sound file!
 See HelpTheWretched's site at: http://www.ZeldaSounds.com